-We will head east to explore the Lamar Valley in search of wolves and other winter wildlife in Yellowstone.
+We will head north to explore the Lamar Valley in search of wolves and other winter wildlife in Yellowstone.
 The Lamar Valley is referred to as the Serengeti of North America because such a variety of species are found here.
 While we are on the search for wolves, we may come across bison, mule deer, elk, coyote or moose.
-We will overnight back at the Mammoth Hotel in Mammoth Hot Springs.
+We will overnight in Gardiner, MT.

 - Wolves: By 1926, wolves had been largely hunted to extinction within the Yellowstone National Park boundaries.
 Without an apex predator, like the wolf, the elk population boomed.
 Wolves were reintroduced to the park in 1995, in the Lamar Valley, amid much controversy, and have flourished since then.
 The reintroduction sparked scientific evaluation of the true complexities of a healthy ecosystem.
 The heated conversation continues today over the economic complexities of wildlife management and sustainable tourism.

 Lamar Valley: Stretching across the northern reaches of Yellowstone National Park, the Lamar Valley follows the Lamar River, which gets its current name from Lucius Quintus Cincinnatus Lamar II, politician, diplomat and US Secretary of the Interior from 1885 – 1888.
 It was originally referred to as the Secluded Valley by trapper Osborne Russell, in his works, Journal of a Trapper (1921), who wrote about the Lamar Valley from his 1834 visit.

 We will revisit the Lamar Valley today in search of wintering wildlife.
 We will overnight back in Gardiner, MT.